jdaviesfox/jdaviesfox/README.md

-👋 Hi, I’m @jdaviesfox
+👋 Hi, I’m @jdaviesfox <br>
-👀 I’m interested in frontend web development.
-🌱 I’m currently learning interactive media with Processing and data analysis with Python.
+👀 I’m a graduate developer at AKQA and a Master's student at UTS <br>
-📫 james.t.davies-fox@student.uts.edu.au
+📫 james.t.davies-fox@student.uts.edu.au <br>